goodudetheboy/ragebait-generator/README.md

 1. Enter your password
 2. Type a ragebait prompt (e.g., "Why your phone battery dies at 20%")
+3. **Select a voice personality** from the dropdown (default: UNHINGED & EMOTIONAL)
-3. Click "Generate Ragebait Video"
+4. Click "Generate Ragebait Video"
-4. Wait 2-3 minutes for AI generation + video rendering
+5. Wait 2-3 minutes for AI generation + video rendering
-5. Download or share your video!
+6. Download or share your video!

 ## Deployment to Vercel